ccodwg/Covid19CanadaArchive/README.md

 **File name timestamps are given in ET (America/Toronto) in the following format: %Y%-m-%d_%H-%M.** The script is run nightly around 23:00 ET.

+All code in this repository is covered by the [MIT License](https://github.com/jeanpaulrsoucy/covid-19-canada-gov-data/blob/master/LICENSE).
+Licenses and terms of use for each archived dataset are given below.

 ## Contributing

 Community members may contribute to this repository in three ways: